asmuth-archive/libsmatrix/README.md

 libsmatrix
 ==========

-A thread-safe sparse matrix data structure with C, Java and Ruby bindings.
+A thread-safe two dimensional sparse matrix data structure with C, Java and Ruby bindings.
 It was created to make loading and accessing medium sized (10GB+) matrices in boxed languages like Java/Scala or Ruby easier.

 While the chosen internal storage format (nested hashmaps) is neither the most memory-efficient nor extremely fast in terms of access/insert time it seems to be a good tradeoff between these